 Because conversational AI chatbots understand intent, they are much more effective when it comes to assisting customers and end-users.
 For example, when using traditional chat if you say “My password broke” it would likely respond with something like “I’m sorry, I don’t understand that.
 Please type your issue again,” and continue down that path with a final response that might give you links to 3-5 FAQ articles that it thinks might help resolve the issue – leaving it to the customer to further seek out a solution to the password problem.

-When you have conversational AI, if you were to say “My password is broken” it can inform your intent and knows that what you mean is your password isn’t working and needs to be reset.
+When you have conversational AI, if you were to say “My password is broken” it can inform your intent and know that what you mean is your password isn’t working and needs to be reset.
 The response from the chatbot is then something like, “I can see you’re having issues with your password.
 I’ve sent a reset password link to the email on file.”

 On the backend, the chatbot can pull the email address needed from the system where it’s stored and automatically send a password reset email – resolving the issue within the conversation in seconds versus sending the customer links and having them do the work to request the link.